Dass33/hex_defense/README.md

 The hex characters are actually a mallicious packets that try to break into your computer.
 Throughout the game you devise a plan to stop the attacker and even get your **revenge**.

+# Dependency

+Only dependency for this project is libncurses-dev.

 # Sources

 **Ncurses tutorial series**:
 https://www.youtube.com/watch?v=A5lX1h_2zy0&list=PL2U2TQ__OrQ8jTf0_noNKtHMuYlyxQl4v&index=2

 **ASCII title**:
 http://patorjk.com/software/taag/#p=display&f=Doom&t=Hex%20defense